wwivbbs/docs/docs/Linux_Installation.md

 Your BBS basic local setup is complete.
 Run ./bbs and set up a new user to be the sysop (#1) account (ie, type NEW for the user and fill in the user info).
 Once you are done, log out.
 Run ./init and set up all the details
 select (G) "General System Configuration" to set up the BBS name, etc
-select (U) for the User editor.
-Set user #1 SL and DSL permissions to 255 to set it up as your sysop user.
 select (P) "System Paths".
 You will want to set up relative pathing, not absolute paths, as tools that run under DOSEMU will conflict and get confused.

 example of relative pathing:

 * Messages : msgs/